9th Parliament of Elizabeth I

-On 5 November Francis Bacon, the MP for Ipswich, tabled a motion on tillage, enclosure and depopulation, introducing two bills to reduce enclosed pasture land in favour of arable food-producing land, which were passed in a heavily redrafted form.
+The first day of Parliament, 5 November, was opened by Sir Francis Bacon, MP for Ipswich, with a motion regarding farming, the raising of livestock, and depopulation.
+He introduced two bills to reduce enclosed pasture land in favour of arable food-producing land, which were debated and eventually passed in a heavily redrafted form, as the Houses of Husbandry Act 1597 and the Tillage Act 1597.
 Other bills designed to keep down the price of corn and to restrict the wearing of elaborate clothing were rejected.

-Several other bills to provide relief for the poor and homeless were passed.
+Sir Henry Finch, MP for Canterbury, opened a discussion about the "miserable estate" of the poor in the country, along with the increase in vagrancy.
+Eleven bills were put forth to handle this issue, eventually being pared down to four separate Acts; among these were the Poor Relief Act 1597, the Vagabonds Act 1597, and the Hospitals for the Poor Act 1597.

 Taxation bills to support the war against Spain at home and on the continent and to deal with chronic unrest in Ireland were approved.
 A petition to the Queen for an investigation into monopolies elicited a reply that their lawfulness would be examined.
 In total 28 public and 15 private measures received the royal assent.

 The Parliament was dissolved on 9 February 1598.